Fireship of Baie des Chaleurs: Pirate killing near Port Daniel

 This Restigouche lady's version tells of a group of pirates who killed a woman.
 With her dying words she cast a curse upon them that "For as long as the world is, may you burn on the bay."

 Sailor murdered aboard

 Sailors aboard a ship heading to sea in bad weather feared they would die and blamed their bad luck on one of their own whom they murdered.
 When the ship caught fire, it was told that it was Catholic blood reaping its vengeance.

 Explanation

-Dr. J. Orne Green a professor from Harvard Medical School investigated and concluded it was a natural phenomenon, electrical in nature.
+Dr. J. Orne Green, a professor from Harvard Medical School, investigated and concluded it was a natural phenomenon, electrical in nature.

-Prof William Francis Ganong who visited the area, believed the Fireship of Baie des Chaleurs to be a case of St. Elmo's fire.
+Professor William Francis Ganong, who visited the area, believed the Fireship of Baie des Chaleurs to be a case of St. Elmo's fire.
 He wrote a paper on the subject in 1906.

-G. L. Ellis a geologist from Newnham College, Cambridge speculated that the fireship might be marsh gas that had drifted over water.
+G. L. Ellis, a geologist from Newnham College, Cambridge, speculated that the fireship might be marsh gas that had drifted over water.